Sophia Young

 What specific issue(s) are you working to address, and what motivates you to do so?

-I am an environmental engineering student focused on using policy, research, and design to develop more sustainable and equitable systems.
+I’m an environmental engineering student using policy, research, and design to build more sustainable and equitable systems.

-I began this work at age 14 by helping to develop the City of Regina’s Energy & Sustainability Framework, coordinating a 200-person lobbying campaign, and supporting free transit passes for 36,000 children.
-Since then, I have worked nationally through Get on the Bus, supported by Small Change Fund, to expand public transit access for 200,000 youth across Canada.
+I began this work at age 14, when I helped shape the City of Regina’s Energy & Sustainability Framework, coordinated a 200-person lobbying campaign, and contributed to free transit passes for 36,000 children.
+Since then, I’ve worked nationally through Get on the Bus, supported by Small Change Fund, to help increase public transit access for 200,000 youth across Canada.

-At the University of Alberta, I research the transport and fate of microplastics in aquatic systems, supported by an NSERC Undergraduate Research Award and two Dean’s Research Awards.
-My work contributes to manuscripts in progress and national conference presentations.
+At the University of Alberta, I study the transport and fate of microplastics in aquatic systems, supported by an NSERC Undergraduate Research Award and two Dean’s Research Awards, contributing to working manuscripts and national conference presentations.

-In addition to research and advocacy, I develop scalable programs, including national youth advocacy training initiatives, and co-founded Civil Connect, a student-led design team advancing community infrastructure projects across Alberta.
-Whether through policy, research, or community design, my goal remains to create systems that expand opportunities for those most affected.
+Alongside research and advocacy, I build programs that scale, creating national youth advocacy training initiatives and co-founding Civil Connect, a student-led design team advancing community infrastructure projects across Alberta.
+Whether through policy, research, or community design, my goal is the same: to create systems that expand opportunity for the people they impact most.

 What are the ways in which you curate connection?